okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-mobile-app-redirect/main/index.md

 * Create an integration that represents your app in your Okta org.
 * Add dependencies and configure your mobile app to use Okta.
-* Add a browser-based sign-in flow that is handled by Okta (redirect authentication).
+* Add a browser-based sign-in flow that Okta controls (redirect authentication).
-* Load details for the signed in user.
+* Load the details of the signed in user.
 * Check for an existing authenticated session at app startup.
 * Refresh tokens to keep the user signed in.
 * Make server calls using an access token for the session.
-* Validate the integration by signing in as a user.
+* Test your integration by signing in as a user.

 #### Sample code